Our Vision for Feast of the Heart

 Offered in deep respect and whole- and hopeful-hearted love and truth, John O. Dozier, Jr.

-"They will return to God and remove all of their vile images and detestable idols.
+“They [the obstinate Israelites… God’s people] will return to God and remove all of their vile images and detestable idols.
 I will give them an undivided heart and put a new spirit in them; I will remove from them their heart of stone and give them a heart of flesh.
 THEN… they will follow my decrees and be careful to keep my laws.
-THEN… they will be my people, and I will be their God."
-(Ezekiel 11:18-20)
+THEN… they will be my people, and I will be their God.”
+(Ezekiel 11:18-20-parenthesis added)